Epp-s-Satisfactory-Mods/StickyResourceMarkers/README.md

 # StickyResourceMarkers
-Scanned resource node map markers stick around until you leave the game
+Scanned resource node compass and map markers stick around until you load a save or leave the game.